-Now that you’ve got your Value Builder Score, it’s time to have a discussion with the professionals at BEACON who will value your business accurately and in a way that protects your interests as the owner.
+If you’re serious about exiting your business, t’s time to have a discussion with the professionals at BEACON who will value your business accurately and in a way that protects your interests as the owner.

-Please complete the form below or call (414) 988-6022 in Milwaukee or (608) 828-9990 (Madison and southwestern Wisconsin) to schedule a confidential, no-cost conversation with a BEACON broker.
-We look forward to speaking with you about your business.
+Please complete the form below or call (414) 988-6022 in Milwaukee (southeastern Wisconsin/northern Illinois), (608) 828-9990 in Madison (southwestern Wisconsin) or (715) 352-6600 in Wausau (northern Wisconsin) to schedule a confidential, no-cost conversation with a BEACON broker.
+We look forward to speaking with you about your Midwest business.